glotzerlab/signac-flow/doc/cluster_submission.rst

 .. note::

-    Unless you have one of the supported schedulers installed, you will not be able to submit any operations on your local laptop, however you will be able to run some test commands in order to debug the process as best as you can.
+    Unless you have one of the supported schedulers installed, you will not be able to submit any operations on your computer, however you will be able to run some test commands in order to debug the process as best as you can.
-    On the other hand, if you are in one of the natively supported high-performance super computing environments (e.g. XSEDE), you may take advantage of configurations profiles specifically taylored to those environments.
+    On the other hand, if you are in one of the natively supported high-performance super computing environments (e.g. XSEDE), you may take advantage of configurations profiles specifically tailored to those environments.

 Submitting Operations
 =====================